SIP Calculator

 Notice how doubling the investment period from 10 to 20 years increases the wealth gained by more than 6.7 times, even though the total investment only doubles.
 This is the power of compounding - the returns generated in later years are significantly higher because they compound on a much larger base of accumulated capital.

 A Step-Up SIP (also known as a Top-Up SIP) is an advanced variant of the traditional SIP where your monthly investment amount increases by a fixed percentage every year.
-This approach aligns your investments with your growing income, ensuring you invest more as you earn more.
+This approach aligns your investments with your growing income, making sure you invest more as you earn more.
 Step-Up SIP can dramatically accelerate wealth creation compared to a flat SIP with the same starting amount.

 | Scenario | Total Invested | Estimated Value | Extra Gain |